dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Prevent reuse of previous passwords**: Enter the number of new passwords that must be used until an old one can be reused.
   - **Touch ID and Face ID unlock**: Choose **Block** to prevent using a fingerprint or face to unlock the device. **Not configured** allows the user to unlock the device using these methods.

-    Face ID is available on iOS 11.0 and newer.
     Blocking this setting also prevents using FaceID authentication to unlock the device.

+    Face ID applies to:
+    - iOS 11.0 and newer

 ### Automated device enrollment (supervised)